 The Accessible Education Office at AUB determines a student’s eligibility for accommodations based on a multiple source evaluation process.
 The process includes: meeting with the student and discussing their self-reported needs and struggles, history of accommodations (School or University), diagnostic information and clinical assessments, clinician’s observation and reports, and therapeutic and treatment progress.
 In order to ensure both the integrity of the service provided and that the student is receiving the accommodations they need, information about each student’s disability is carefully considered on a case-by-case basis.

 Deadline to request accommodations for Summer term is July 10,2020

 Update on the Accessible Education Office operations in times of COVID-19

-- Accommodations in online courses: given that the courses are taught remotely, some accommodations may be applied differently in the E-learning setting.
+- Accommodations in online courses: given that some courses are taught remotely, some accommodations may be applied differently within the E-learning setting.
 Also, other accommodations may not be applicable in such course format.
-Please contact your instructor for details, if needed.
+Please contact your instructor and the AEO for questions.

 - Exam accommodations (extended time testing): Extra time on exams will still be granted for those who usually receive it.
 This feature is applicable for Moodle exams.
 Extension durations may vary in light of different test formats - please discuss it with your instructor and the AEO at least one week prior to the exam.

 Students are encouraged to regularly check their emails , the AUB & OSA websites and social media for the latest news and updates in light of the COVID-19.

 Kindly find the below Verification Forms: